yarden-livnat/cnome/README.md

 Run `ant` in the top directory.
 This will build cyclist.jar and a library directory in deploy/dist.
 You can copy the dist directory to any other machine (Mac, Linux, Windows) that has Java 8 installed.

 To run Cyclist, you can use `java -jar Cyclist.jar` or double click on the jar.
-On OSX you can also use 'open cyclist.jar'.
+On OSX you can also use 'open cyclist.jar`.

 #### Standalone application